Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 ### Option 1: Physical Device

-1. Download the APK from the official [Interstellar GitHub Release](https://github.com/Interstellar-Network/wallet-app/releases/tag/milestone1) (specific APK preconfigured to connect to `localhost`)
+1. Download the APK from the official [Interstellar GitHub Release](https://github.com/Interstellar-Network/containers/releases/tag/dev1) (specific APK preconfigured to connect to `localhost`)
+- `androidApp-arm64-release.apk` for Android devices or emulator on Mac M1/M2/M3
+- `androidApp-x86_64-release.apk` for emulators on Windows or Mac intel

 2. Transfer it to your phone or open it via QR/link
 3. Allow app installation from external sources
 4. Install the APK